zachj1582/redux-2-afternoon/README.md

   }
   ```
 * Import the action creator (`requestUserData`) from userReducer.js.
-* The second arg to the connect method is an object that you can put any needed action creators in.
-Remember, you will want to invoke the version of `requestUserData` that is now on `this.props`.
+* The second argument to the `connect` method should be an object that takes in all of the action creators from your reducers and provides access to these actions in `this.props`.
+You will want to invoke the version of the `requestUserData` function that is now on `this.props`, not the one directly from the userReducer.js file.
-* Invoke `requestUserData` in the `componentDidMount` method

-After the `this.props.requestUserData` runs in the `componentDidMount` method, the http request should be sent for the user data.
-When the user data comes back, the redux store gets updated, which will trigger a re-rending of the `Budget` component.
-The difference?
-We will now have values for `email`, `firstName`, and `lastName` on the props object.
+After the `this.props.requestUserData` function runs in the `componentDidMount` method, the http request will be sent for the user data.
+When the user data comes back, the redux store gets updated, which triggers a re-rending of the `Budget` component, and sets the value of the `this.props.budget` object to have the updated values returned from the budgetReducer function to the redux store.

 * The Nav component is expecting a firstName and lastName prop.
 Pass the appropriate data as props.
 You should now see the logged in user's name next to the picture in the corner.